collingsandrew/milestone-project-3/README.md

 #### Add/Edit Activity Page

 The add activity page includes a form for users to log an activity.
-Users can select the type of exercise—either endurance or strength—which populates the exercise dropdown with relevant options.
+Users can select the type of exercise, either endurance or strength, which populates the exercise dropdown with relevant options.
 This functionality is implemented using JavaScript, with exercise data provided via a JSON file.
 The edit page uses the same form structure, but the workout type and exercise fields are fixed and cannot be modified.

 <details>
 <summary>Add Activity</summary>